bzhouuu/rec-systems-columbia/README.md

 This repository contains final project files for personalization theory and application taught by Professor Vintch at Columbia University.
 The final project is yelp rating prediction challenge.

-My contribution is implementing collective matrix factorization part from cmfrec.
+My contribution was implementing collective matrix factorization part from cmfrec.

 File Catalog: